 Terminating Contingency-Fee Lawyers

-Your lawyer will normally only be compensated if they are successful in your case if you have signed a contingency fee agreement.
-Depending on the terms of your contract, your lawyer might be entitled to a percentage of your settlement or award if you fire them before your case is settled.
+Your lawyer will normally only be compensated if they are successful based on your signed contingency fee agreement.
+However, depending on the terms of your contract, your lawyer might be entitled to a percentage of your motorcycle accident settlement or award if you fire them before your case is settled.

-Terminating Hourly Paid Lawyers
+Terminating Hourly-Paid Lawyers

-How Can I Ensure My Accident Attorney is Billing Me Fairly?
+How Can I Ensure My Accident Attorney Is Billing Me Fairly?